People and Animals: The International Journal of Research and Practice

 Program Descriptions: Articles in this category can describe innovative programs delivering AAI or promoting the human-animal bond and human-animal interactions.
 Please focus on relevant aspects of your program for both humans and animals involved and include the following sections: Introduction, Program Description, Implementation (Number of participants, Risks, Problems etc.), Outcomes (including any outcome or evaluation measures applied), Conclusion.
-Maximum length: 20 manuscript pages.
+Maximum length: 5000 words.

 Best Practices: Articles in this category can describe best practices in AAI and companion animal ownership or promoting the human-animal bond and human-animal interactions.
 This can include certain protocols or procedures to ensure the wellbeing of humans and animals in a specific setting, practical approaches to increase the benefits for the humans and animals in this interaction, implementation of handbooks, regulations or codes of practice, training methods, evaluation/quality assurance, or similar topics.
-Maximum length: 20 manuscript pages.
+Maximum length: 5000 words.

 Education: Articles in this category can describe or review education, training programs and accreditation protocols for AAI practitioners/those involved in the delivery of AAI.
 Please include details on scope (target group, education level e.g. postgraduate or CPD), format (e.g. online or practical or mixed etc.), content overview, accreditation or certification process if applicable and any follow-up evaluation of the training.
-Maximum length: 20 manuscript pages.
+Maximum length: 5000 words.

 Other articles: We encourage authors to submit articles on topics such as ethics, law, hygiene, zoonoses/allergies, policies, politics, animal welfare, or other aspects as long as they are relevant for animal-assisted interventions, companion animal ownership or human-animal interactions.
 Articles should focus on benefits or risks for either the human, the animal, or both or advance the understanding of issues affecting the human-animal bond.
 The structure of the article depends on the topic and is up to the author.
-Maximum length: 20 manuscript pages.
+Maximum length: 5000 words.